GameAnalytics/ansible-grafana-agent/README.md

 Each service in [Grafana Cloud](https://grafana.com/products/cloud/) has a unique service id or user.
 Once in the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/) click on Prometheus to get the value you need to provide for `prometheus_user`.

     grafana_api_key: <key>

+### Defaults

+You can change the default version of the agent by specifying the `agent_version` variable.
+If not defined, will fallback to the latest Grafana Agent install.

+    agent_version: v0.18.1

 You can generate a new API Key in the API Keys section of the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/).
 The role has to be `MetricsPublisher`.